Viorel/ContinuedFractions/README.md

 To use it, download and unzip the latest archive from the **Releases** section.
 Launch the **ContinuedFractions** executable.

-Alternatively, the source files, which are got from the **Releases** section too, can be compiled in Visual Studio 2022 that includes the “.NET desktop development” workload.
+Alternatively, the source files can be got from the **Releases** section too and compiled in Visual Studio 2026 that includes the “.NET desktop development” workload.
 The program is made in C#, WPF.

 ### References